Dungeness Well Metering

-Pilot Project - about info
+Pilot Project - Overview

 In January 2013, the state Department of Ecology approved the Dungeness Water Rule.
 It requires all owners of new permit-exempt wells in the area to purchase mitigation certificates from the Dungeness Water Exchange (administered by Washington Water Trust), install meters, and it sets limits on water use.